Anaminus/roblox-library/modules/SignalFire/README.md

 The same listener may be connected multiple times, and will be called for each number of times it is connected.

+After the signal is destroyed, calling the function does nothing except return a disconnector, which also does nothing when called.

 # Listener
 [Listener]: #user-content-listener
 ```